-Commentary: Invited as a companion to a full article presenting an alternative or a complementary perspective.
+- Commentary: Invited as a companion to a full article presenting an alternative or a complementary perspective

-Letters to the Editor: These may offer criticism or commentary of published material, but must be objective, constructive, and educational.
+- Letters to the Editor: These may offer criticism or commentary of published material, but must be objective, constructive, and educational.
 A few references, a small table, or relevant illustrations may be used.

-Manuscript format: Make sure the file is double-spaced and has no hard returns at the end of lines.
+Manuscript format: Make sure the file is double-spaced throughout, including title page, abstract, text, references, legends for illustrations, and tables.
+Start each section on a new page, numbered consecutively in the upper right-hand corner, beginning with the title page.
+Do not use hard returns at the end of lines of text.
 Ragged right margins are preferable to justified lines.
 All textual elements should begin flush left with no paragraph indents and two returns after every element, such as titles, headings, paragraphs, legends, etc. Please be sure to keep a backup copy of the file for reference, as accepted manuscripts are not returned.

 Drug names: Use generic names only in referring to drugs.
 If the trade name is necessary, e.g., in bio-availability studies, indicate it in parentheses.

-Abbreviations: Keep abbreviations to the minimum, and define each at its first use.
+Abbreviations: Keep abbreviations to the minimum and define each at its first use.

-Illustrations: A legend should be provided for each illustration.
+Figures/Illustrations: A legend should be provided for each figure or illustration.
 Photomicrographs should state the original magnification.
 Legends should provide sufficient information to allow the reader comprehension without reference to the text, and should be grouped at the end of the manuscript.
 Illustrations should be referred to in the text as “Figs” and be given Arabic numbers.
 Lines should be of sufficient thickness to stand reduction (no less than 4mm wide for a 50% reduction), and letters should be a minimum of 9pt Arial or an equivalent size.

-Proofs: The corresponding author will receive an e-mail alert when proofs are available.
+Page Proofs: The corresponding author will receive an e-mail alert when proofs are available.
 A working e-mail address must therefore be provided for the corresponding author.
 In addition, please provide a second email address for yourself or a co-author, in case we have trouble reaching you at the first email address.
 Further instructions will be sent with the proof.

 - Put references in proper format in numerical order, making sure each is cited in the text.

-- Provide an abstract (250 words or less) with appropriate headings, and 3–6 keywords.
+- Provide an abstract (300 words or less) with appropriate headings, and 3–6 keywords.